kgateway-dev/kgateway.io/content/docs/operations/sample-app.md

 Create an API gateway with an HTTP listener by using the {{< reuse "docs/snippets/k8s-gateway-api-name.md" >}}.

-1. Create a gateway resource and configure an HTTP listener.
-The following gateway can serve HTTP resources from all namespaces.
+1. Create a Gateway resource and configure an HTTP listener.
+The following Gateway can serve HTTPRoute resources from all namespaces.

    ```yaml
    kubectl apply -f- <<EOF